The Wubbulous World of Dr. Seuss

 The Wubbulous World of Dr. Seuss is an American children's puppet television series based on characters created by Dr. Seuss, produced by The Jim Henson Company.
-It aired from October 13, 1996, to May 15, 1998, on Nickelodeon.
-It combines live puppets with digitally animated backgrounds, and in its first season, refashioning characters and themes from the original Dr. Seuss books into new stories that often retained much of the flavor of Dr. Seuss' own works.
+It aired from October 13, 1996, to May 15, 1998 on Nickelodeon's preschool block, Nick Jr..
+It combines live-action puppets with digitally animated backgrounds, and in its first season, refashioning characters and themes from the original Dr. Seuss books into new stories that often retained much of the flavor of Dr. Seuss' own works.

 Format

 In many respects, seasons one and two of the program are very different shows.
 The two seasons have completely different intro and outro credit sequences and songs reflecting their differing orientations.
 The virtual settings seen in this show are created by Jim Henson's Creature Shop.

 Season 1

 Each episode is a self-contained story based on Dr. Seuss characters such as Yertle the Turtle and Horton the Elephant.
 The unifying element is that the stories are introduced and commented on by The Cat in the Hat (performed by Bruce Lanoil) who serves as host of the show.
 Occasionally, The Cat in the Hat himself appears in the episode, reprising his role as a bit of a trickster, as in his original eponymous books (ex. episode 1.6: "The Simplifier").

 The season is notable for hewing closely to many of the themes of the original Dr. Seuss stories, with each episode possessing a strong moral overtone.